narengan/cis/cli/cli-firewall.md

 **NAME**

-   `cloud-internet-services firewall-create -t ua-rules` - Create a new user-agent rule for a given domain under a service instance.
+   `firewall-create -t ua-rules` - Create a new user-agent rule for a given domain under a service instance.

 **USAGE**